kyle-mge/FSopenAPI-for-Bash/README.md

 # Usage
 For testing purposes, run the Scripts with the flag ```"./FSopenAPI_<Script>.sh -v"``` to get verbose output.

+## In General
+Run the scripts on a linux-system (tested with Ubuntu) automated with crontab or through a Home-Automation-System like openhab.
+The output is a/ multiple JSON-String(s) for further storing and/ or visualising data.

 ## Realtime Data
 Run the Script ```"./FSopenAPI_RealtimeKPI.sh"``` to get realtime Data from your Plant.
 The data usually is updated every 5 minutes.
 According to the openAPI-Documentation, request-freqency should not exceed one minute.
 You might block your openAPI-Account!